1 DEFINITIONS AND INTERPRETATION

 11 COMPLETION OF SESSION AND COMPETENCE

 11.1 All aspects of the Company’s Training Sessions must be completed to the specified standard(s) to receive certification.
 Should the Registrant successfully complete the Training Session, a Certificate will be issued.
 Should the Registrant fail to participate in any element of the Training Session, the Company will issue a letter of non-attainment to the Customer notifying them that a Registrant has failed to satisfactorily complete a Training Session.
 Where a Registrant is unable to complete a Training Session for any reason, the full Course Fee remains payable.
 In exceptional circumstances, should a Registrant provide, in the sole opinion of the Company, a valid reason for being unable to complete a Training Session, the Registrant may be given the opportunity to return and complete the uncompleted part of the Training Session within a 3-month period.
-The Company will advise additional fees associated with completion of an uncompleted Training Session will be charged by the Company.
+An additional fee of £90.00 associated with completion of an uncompleted Training Session will be charged by the Company.
 If the Registrant fails to attend all this Training Session, the full Course Fee for the Training Session will be payable.

 11.2 Customer covenants and agrees that: